robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

 {% endhighlight %}
 The extension here wouldn't quite compile, but it's a good example of using functions as types which will be important later. [^0]

-[^0]: It's really difficult to define this "forall" type in Scala, people have done it trying to emulate something similar in Haskell [https://stackoverflow.com/questions/7213676/forall-in-scala](https://stackoverflow.com/questions/7213676/forall-in-scala).
+[^0]: It's really difficult to define a syntax in Scala that allows `A` and `B` to be any type.
+People have done it trying to copy something similar in Haskell [https://stackoverflow.com/questions/7213676/forall-in-scala](https://stackoverflow.com/questions/7213676/forall-in-scala) but that boilerplate isn't necessary here to show the concepts.

 **String concatenation**